 A trusted leader and industry trailblazer, Jose manages corporate and board efforts to establish and execute long-term vision for Hackensack Meridian Health.
 He headed the communication and rollout of the 2016 merger between Hackensack University Health Network and Meridian Health, one of the largest mergers in New Jersey which includes 13 hospitals, 6,000 physicians and 28,000 team members.

 Jose also managed the design and construction process for new corporate offices in Edison, which was finished on time and below budget.
-Additionally, he has been a key advisor in the development of the Seton Hall-Hackensack Meridian School of Medicine, scheduled to open next year pending preliminary accreditation by the Liaison Committee on Medical Education.
+Additionally, he has been a key advisor in the development of the Hackensack Meridian School of Medicine at Seton Hall University, scheduled to open next year pending preliminary accreditation by the Liaison Committee on Medical Education.